syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Header-and-Footer.md

 ---
-layout : post
+layout: post
-title : Header and Footer in Syncfusion® SfAutoComplete control for Xamarin.iOS description : Learn how to enable Header and Footer in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: Syncfusion® SfAutoComplete Header Footer for Xamarin.iOS
+description: Learn how to enable and configure Header and Footer in SfAutoComplete control to enhance user interface.
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

 # Header and Footer